 DBE prime contractors, consultants, and vendors must meet the DBE participation goal or demonstrate good faith efforts.
-This is determined by counting the work the DBE has committed to performing with its own forces, as well as the work that it has committed to be performed by DBE subcontractors and DBE suppliers.
+This is determined by counting the work the DBE has committed to performing with its own forces, as well as the work that it has committed to be performed by DBE subcontractors, including purchase orders for DBE suppliers.